For more information about Drink In Life Books please read the Books page.

 Fill up a rocks glass with ice.
 Add the gin, raspberry liqueur and lime juice.
 Top with soda water.
 Stir and garnish with a lime wedge.
 Enjoy!

-Jill and I hope that we have inspired you to make some of these cocktails and recipes to enjoy while you read The Guernsey Literary and Potato Peel Pie Society.
-We would love to hear your thoughts on these recipes and the book.
-Cheers everyone and we hope to see you soon at the first Drink In Life Book Club discussion.
+I hope that I have inspired you to make some of these cocktails and recipes to enjoy while you read The Guernsey Literary and Potato Peel Pie Society.
+Stay tuned for a few new recipes!